viacoban/crackle/README.md

 A Clojure wrapper around [Apache Crunch](http://incubator.apache.org/crunch/)

-## Instalation
+## Installation

-Crackle binaries not available yet, you'll have to build it yourself using [gradle](http://gradle.org/)
+Crackle binaries not available yet, you'll have to build it yourself, with [gradle](http://gradle.org/)

 ## Usage